acorn-io/runtime/docs/docs/37-getting-started.md

 ---

 :::note
 This getting started guide is to walk through using runtime on your own Kubernetes clusters.
-To get started quickly with Acorn without needing a Kubernetes cluster, check out the [getting started guide](https://docs.acorn.io/getting-started).
+To get started quickly with Acorn without needing a Kubernetes cluster, check out the [getting started guide] (https://docs.acorn.io/getting-started) for our hosted offering.
 :::

 In this walk through you will build a Python web app, package it up and deploy it as an Acorn app.